 The GENESIS House is a transitional home that provides women who have just left prison with an independent living environment for at least 12 months.
-The goal of the center is to help women restore dignity back into their lives, learn skills that will allow them to function well and become healthy productive members of community by overcoming addictions, setting goals and becoming self-sufficient.
+The goal of the center is to help women restore dignity back into their lives, learn skills that will allow them to function well and become healthy productive members of the community by overcoming addictions, setting goals and becoming self-sufficient.

 Admission into the center is for women between the ages of 21 to 59, with the mental capacity sufficient to participate in transitional activities, including a sincere desire to change negative behavior.
 There will be a mentoring program, drug treatment and counseling, and employment readiness programs.
 The women will also receive assistance in employment placement within the society.
 These activities will prepare them for the challenges they will face in the general society.